teaguecnelson/sixpeak/README.txt

 Browser Compatibility Checked on Chrome Version 74.0.3729.169 & Safari Version 12.1.

 #Functions.php
-Functions.php contains all the structural changes to the theme & Analytics tracking.
+Functions.php contains all the structural changes to the theme as well as a code snippet to install Google Tag Manager.
-Google Suite of Tracking/Analytics
+Google Analytics has been installed through Google Tag Manager.

 #Styling
 Styling is done with Sass using Node-Sass (an NPM Package from NPM version v10.16.0).